CognitiveScale/cortex-python/migration.md

   > pip install cortex-python[builders]
 ```

-## Client Functionality Import
+## Import Client functionalities

-We have updated the way Client functionalities can be imported
+The way Client functionalities can be imported has changed.

-Examples of importing some functionalities

 To import cortex :